 Kristin Herrick joined VBF as an Executive Assistant to the President / Founder in 2017 and became Executive Director of Operations in 2018.
 Kristin holds a Bachelor’s of English from the University of Hawaii at Manoa, and a Juris Doctor from the William S. Richardson School of Law.
-Kristin’s previous legal and board experience, as well as her interest in VBF’s non-profit mission make her a great addition to the VBF team.
-Her son, Kai, was born with an angel kiss between his eyes, making her work with VBF even more meaningful.
-She resides with her husband, three kids and four cats in the upstate New York countryside.
+Kristin uses her legal and board experience to drive VBF’s non-profit mission Her son, Kai, was born with an angel kiss between his eyes, making her work with VBF even more meaningful.
+She resides with her husband, three kids and three cats in the upstate New York countryside.

 Lauren Palmateer has been with VBF since the very beginning, joining as Office Manager in 2000.
 She received a Master’s degrees in Archaeology and Education from the University at Albany and Union College respectively, and has many years of experience working in the education field.
 Since joining VBF, she has been inspired by those affected by vascular birthmarks and is committed to VBF’s dedication to those affected by vascular birthmarks and their families.
 Lauren lives in the Albany area with her family and 30 parrots.

 1st Sergeant Scott L. Cupples of the United States Air Force first contacted Dr. Linda Rozell-Shannon and the Vascular Birthmarks Foundation (VBF) to attend their annual conference being held in New York City on October 8, 2016.
 Scott has an “aging” Port Wine Stain which means it was beginning to thicken, change texture, and develop nodules.
 Scott, who also works in corporate finance, joined the VBF team in early 2017 and is now leading the Global Ambassador program.
 He serves as a positive role model and spokesperson for individuals living with a vascular birthmark.